mohamed22441/Capstone/README.md

 ## 🖼️ Screenshots & Previews

-Below are some example screenshots of the application in use. *(Replace the placeholders with actual image links or file paths once uploaded to the repo.)*
+Below are some example screenshots of the application in use.

 ### 📊 Upload and Analysis Interface
 ![Upload Screenshot](images/upload_interface.png)